Shop Floor Automations YouTube Transcriptions

 So let’s go over what we are looking at here: I have got the screen set up to show three different machines, so maybe this would be in a cell of three machines.
 This application will run on a PC, Windows tablet, Android, or iPad.
 The interface will look exactly the same, no matter which interface you are running it on.
 But if I want to enter a downtime, it is really easy- I just choose which machine I want to control.
 So the EDM at the top here is going to show me that I am controlling the EDM.

-But maybe I am having a quality issue – I can just highlight that reason code, and hit “start new status” and instantly, the data base see the new status and starts collecting time against that.
+But maybe I am having a quality issue – I can just highlight that reason code and hit “start new status” and instantly, the database sees a new status and starts collecting time against that.
 You will see the color here has changed, and each of these colors represents the current status of that particular machine.

 We can import your part numbers from your ERP system, and somebody could go in here and type that they are looking for a specific part number.
 It will filter it down.
 They can choose the part number, start a new status.
 Now anytime that we collect will be applied to that part number.
 We could collect the part counts from some machines, but if we can’t, they can manually enter a part count here.